segmentio/segment-docs/src/connections/sources/catalog/libraries/server/python/index.md

 title: Analytics for Python
 id: XRksQPCr7X
 ---
 Segment's Python library lets you record analytics data from your Python code.
-The requests hit our servers, and then we route your data to any analytics service you enable on your destinations page.
+The requests hit Segment's servers, and then we route your data to any analytics service you enable on your destinations page.

 This library is open-source, so you can [check it out on GitHub](https://github.com/segmentio/analytics-python).